Publications

 Work in progress

-The legal consequences of government audits. (with Ricardo Prioste and Henrik Sigstad).
+Corruption and Impunity. (with Ricardo Prioste and Henrik Sigstad).

 How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth. (with Nuno Palma).

-Geography, slavery, and income: A spatial equilibrium approach. (with Eustáquio Reis).
-Version presented at the RIDGE Economic History Workshop, Montevideo 2019.
+Geography, slavery, and income: A spatial equilibrium approach. (with Eustáquio Reis). [version presented at the RIDGE Economic History Workshop, Montevideo 2019]

 Book chapters